amandadwal/amandadwal.github.io/_projects/1_project.md

     </div>
 </div>

-- In EU, low carbon  generation of electricty is increasing steadily while fossils use is declining
+- Generally, low-carbons use is increasing in the generation of electricity while fossil use is declining.

-- In Australia there is a more dramatic uptick of low carbons and a downturn for fossils use in electricty production.

-- Solar and wind are the drivers of this growth.

-- We can clearly see this accelerates two times- first one around 2008 and the second one around 2016

-- This timing match the Kyoto protocol (ATS, 2008)  and the Paris agreement (ATS, 2016).
+- We can see this accelerates two times- the first one around 2008 and the second one around 2016 These timings align with the Kyoto Protocol (ATS, 2008) and the Paris Agreement (ATS, 2016).

+#### Australian Future

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">